willem-vanheemstrasystems/meetup-angular2-firebase/MU_ANG2_FIR13/globetrotter/README.md

 ###Routing

-If the file does not yet exist, create src/app/app-routing.module.ts:

 See also 'Refactor Routes to a Routing Module' at https://angular.io/docs/ts/latest/tutorial/toh-pt5.html

+If the file does not yet exist, create src/app/app-routing.module.ts with the following content:

 ```javascript
 import { NgModule }             from '@angular/core';